 This film does not really concern itself with the colorful life and rise to infamy and wealth of Flynt.
-That was more than covered with the docudrama ‘The People vs. Larry Flynt’.
-The focus here is on the unlikely role that Flynt has played as the champion of First Amendment rights in America.
-He reportedly once told his lawyer that he is the perfect client; filthy rich and always in trouble.
-Say what you will about the man but you have to give him credit for being determined and a survivor.
-He is still going strong have loosing the use of his legs after an assassination attempt and still gets his points across although his speech is slurred by a stroke.
+That was more than covered with the docudrama ‘The People vs. Larry Flynt.’
+The focus here is on the unlikely role that Flynt has played like the champion of First Amendment rights in America.
+He reportedly once told his lawyer that he is the perfect client, filthy rich and always in trouble.
+Say what you will about the man, but you have to give him credit for being determined and a survivor.
+He is still going strong and has to lose the use of his legs after an assassination attempt and still gets his points across, although his speech is slurred by a stroke.
 It does appear that there are a lot of people not offended by his publications and movies; his wealth is estimated well over $400 million.
 While some of this goes to supporting his pornographic empire he does spend a lot defending rights that affect us all.
 He is also a man with a certain style, albeit one that crosses over the limits of good taste.
 In one case he was fined $10,000 for as long as he would not reveal a confidential source.
 Each day Flynt had a case of cash delivered to the court by an adult film performer.
 He enjoys rubbing the nose of the establishment in his crusade for the First Amendment.
 Flynt is disturbed by the fact that most Americans take these rights for granted so he presses on in one court after another.

 Many consider the right to be left alone as our most fundamental right.
-If you are acting in accordance to the Constitution then the government should stay out of your business and your life.
-The film starts in a place that is very familiar to Flynt, jail where he speaks of his pride in the American heritage of liberty and freedom.
+If you are acting by the Constitution, then the government should stay out of your business and your life.
+The film starts in a place that is very familiar to Flynt, jail, where he speaks of his pride in the American heritage of liberty and freedom.
 The film does try to embody some of the bawdy humor that Hustler magazine has used over the years by including cartoons and animation to make a point.
 One of the points taken on in this documentary is how many rights are being eroded and changed.
 This is something that has fired up Flynt in recent years and the film shows the foundation he has for his stance.
 The movie also goes back several times to a commencement speech Flynt gave to the Harvard Law School.
-There he said that he may not have had the formal education in the law but he certainly knows his way around a court room.
+There he said that he may not have had the formal education in the law but he certainly knows his way around a courtroom.

 Director Joan Brooker-Marks is presenting an option piece with her documentary.
 Most of it is, naturally, from Flynt’s point of view and glorifies him as a hero of the battle of civil rights.
-Some time, not much, is spent presenting the other viewpoint that there are limits to good taste and Flynt is constantly going way beyond them.
-Flynt has stated that if no one was offensive we wouldn’t need a First Amendment.
+Sometimes, not much is spent presenting the other viewpoint that there are limits to good taste, and Flynt is constantly going way beyond them.
+Flynt has stated that if no one was offensive, we wouldn’t need a First Amendment.
 Actually, this is true as we are provided the right to disagree and offend people with our way of communication.
 This film does show something that we do take for granted, free speech.
 Most of us cannot imagine living in a country where you can not speak your mind.
-Flynt may not be the kind of person you would invite for Sunday dinner but he serves a purpose and that is keeping those rights for us all.
+Flynt may not be the kind of person you would invite for Sunday dinner, but he serves a purpose and that is keeping those rights for us all.